 Linda Tan | User Implementation and Study Support

-Ms. Tan is an Associate Program Manager at Vanderbilt’s Institute for Clinical and Translational Research (VICTR).
+Ms. Tan is a Program Manager at Vanderbilt’s Institute for Clinical and Translational Research (VICTR).
 She joined VICTR in November 2016 to provide support for the Trial Innovation Network (TIN)’s CIRB efforts and IREx.
 Ms. Tan now serves as a CIRB/sIRB coordination consultant for study coordinating centers and lead study teams as they navigate the sIRB start up process.
 Ms. Tan is the lead coordinator for IREx user support and marketing outreach via the IREx website and newsletter.